Written by Rose Souders

 1. Choose a marketing conference to attend next year and buy the ticket + travel.

-Marketing conferences are notoriously expensive, especially when you add a flight and hotel with it.
-If you find yourself with a larger end of year leftover marketing budget (what happened there?), spend an afternoon researching the various marketing conferences around.
+Marketing conferences are notoriously expensive, especially when you add a flight and hotel with them.
+If you find yourself with a larger end-of-year leftover marketing budget (what happened there?), spend an afternoon researching the various marketing conferences around.
 There are all kinds with focuses ranging from social media to branding to SEO.
-SEMrush has an awesome full list of marketing conferences.
-Our CEO Rose Souders will be attending Social Media Marketing World in February 2020.
-Join her and say hello!
-Details here.
+We like to go to Social Media Marketing World every year.
+Other Potluck Consulting favorites include INBOUND (by Hubspot) and MozCon.

-2. Initiate talk with a marketing consultant and ask to pay the service fees upfront.
+4. Initiate talks with a marketing consultant and ask to pay the service fees upfront.

 Well, there you have it!
 We wish you a happy December and a fantastic new year!